liujjw/regos-2000/rusty_c/mydisk/src/Async/design.md

 ```
 the semantics of the above will be eager blocking synchrnonous execution of the first read,
 however we cannot pass values to nested upcalls

+* reentrancy of upcalls, timer?
+* queue of func arg (timer) pointer pairs (thunks), an eager event loop that checks the queue of thunks algol60
+* the timer is for relative order in simulations
+* read(ino, offset, thunk) // the thunks can create further downcalls or further thunks, put new thunks at the end of the queue,
+* no nesting (if calling up that would be reentrant, so just call down and put a thunk at the end of the queue)
+* continuations with async/awaits? saving context and restoring context so bad, prev system not necessary
+* use a makefile to encode

 then blocking asynchronous execution within the nested upcalls as needed we could also do
 ```